TetewHeroez/ETS-web/README.md

 -   Laravel Framework
 -   Cloudinary for CDN storage
 -   Aiven for MySQL hosting
--   HIMATIKA ITS 2024/2025
+-   HIMATIKA ITS 2024/2025 (Mathematics Student Association, ITS)

 ---

-**Last Updated**: October 24, 2025
+**Last Updated**: October 28, 2025
 **Version**: 1.0.0
 **Status**: Production Ready ✅

 ## Code of Conduct

-In order to ensure that the Laravel community is welcoming to all, please review and abide by the [Code of Conduct](https://laravel.com/docs/contributions#code-of-conduct).
+To ensure the Laravel community is welcoming to all, please review and abide by the [Code of Conduct](https://laravel.com/docs/contributions#code-of-conduct).

 ## Security Vulnerabilities